CLEARSY/hackathon-2025/README.md

   - ability to correct a model
   - understanding of what a proof obligation is and to check visualy if it is true or false.

-Students can participate alone or in a group, as they wish.
+Students may collaborate over the differents parts of the hackathon.
+However reports are nominative and should be written by a

 Based on this report and solely on this report, a score will be given to each report.
-The author(s) of the report with the highest score will receive a new laptop, a wired mouse, and a bag.
-Two USB external SDD harddisks will go for 2nd and 3rd positions.
+This score is used to nominate #1, #, and #3, who will receive a prize.

 ## Contents
 This site contains some resources used for the Hackathon: